 Detailed objectives, proposals, written statements and maps for Dunboyne and Clonee are contained in the County Development Plan.
 These were prepared for the Meath County Development Plan 2001 and have been incorporated into the 2007-2013 County Development Plan pending the preparation of a Local Area Plan for the Corridor.
 It is a requirement under Section 19(1)(c) of the Planning and Development Act 2000 that in the case of the first Local Area Plan it must be prepared not later than two years after the making of the County Development Plan (2nd March 2007).
 This Local Area Plan consists of a written statement accompanied by zoning and objectives maps.
-It will guide development in the area for six years from the date of adoption by Meath County Council, or until the Local Area Plan is varied or a new Local Area Plan is made.
+It will guide development in the area for six years from the date of adoption by Meath County Council, or until the Local Area Plan is made.